NellMartin/Linux-Server-Configuration/README.md

 2. Add sudo to grader:  'adduser grader sudo`

 **Change SSH Port from 22 to 2200 and Configure SSH access:**

 1. Access the config file using nano editor:

     `root@ip-10-20-2-57:~# nano /etc/ssh/sshd_config`

 2. Change Port 22 to Port 2200.
 3. Make sure PasswordAuthentication is set to no
-4. Change PermitRootLogin without-password to PermitRootLogin no
-5. Save and Exit nano editor.
+4. Save and Exit nano editor.
-6. Restart SSH service for changes: `root@ip-10-20-2-57:~# sudo service ssh restart`
+5. Restart SSH service for changes: `root@ip-10-20-2-57:~# sudo service ssh restart`

 **Configure UFW to only allow incoming connections for SSH(Port:2200), HTTP(Port:80) and NTP(Port:123)**
 1. Check the status of UFW.
 Make sure it is inactive: `grader@ip-10-20-2-57:~$ sudo ufw status`